-One decision you will be faced with when designing your new home is whether or not to use green building principles and green building elements to enhance and enrich your home.
+One decision you will be faced with when designing your new home is whether or not to use green building elements and principles to enhance and enrich your home.
 Green building will not only enhance your living experience in your home, it will also increase the value of your home.
 The cost of building a green home is higher than a traditional home, but the reward and long-term savings will definitely be worth the original investment.

 You can effectively build a green home by increasing your energy efficiency, selecting the best materials for building, increase the efficiency of water usage inside and outside of the home, and improving the air quality which will also improve the health of your family.
 Let’s break this down into steps to easily determine the best way for you to plan your home’s Green building principles:

 Increase Energy Efficiency

-- Advanced framing – if you plan to build your home using these principles, an easy starting place is with the frame of your home.
+- Advanced Framing – if you plan to build your home using these principles, an easy starting place is with the frame of your home.
 Creating a structurally sound home with improved efficiency will lower your material and labor costs.
 This step actually reduces the cost of your home because it reduces the amount of the more expensive lumber used and replaces it with insulation that is a cheaper option.
 The framing sets the foundation for your home and starting with green elements from the ground up will start your green building home on the right foot.

 - Hot Water Heater – strategically placing your hot water heater can help reduce the amount of energy consumed by your home.
 Place the heater near the points of your home that use the most water like the main shower and the washing machine.
 This will ensure that water makes it to the focus points quicker and will cut your water bill down.
 It seems like a simple step but your water bill will reflect this step.